fltk/fltk/README.CMake.txt

     is somewhat smaller.
 This option makes sense only on the Unix/Linux platform or on macOS when FLTK_BACKEND_X11 is ON.

-FLTK_OPTION_STD - default OFF
+FLTK_OPTION_STD - removed in FLTK 1.5
-    This option allows FLTK to use some specific features of modern C++ like std::string in the public API of FLTK 1.4.x.
-Users turning this option ON can benefit from some new functions and methods that return std::string or use std::string as input parameters.
+    This option allowed FLTK 1.4 to use some specific C++11 features like std::string in the public API of FLTK 1.4.x.
-    Note: This option will be removed in the next minor (1.5.0) or major release which will use std::string and other modern C++ features.
+    This option has been removed in FLTK 1.5 which uses std::string and other C++11 features by default.
+    You may safely remove this CMake option from your configuration.

 FLTK_OPTION_SVG - default ON
     FLTK has a built-in SVG library and can create (write) SVG image files.